She’s a talented artist, and she’s been trying to sell her art-making skills in a variety of ways for many years.

 BONUS #1: Weekly Accountability and Coaching Calls

 Launching (and growing) an online art business can be really lonely, and I often hear from my clients that they feel really alone when they’re trying to build their online audience and connect with potential buyers.
 When you’re on your own, you’ve got no one to turn to for support and advice if you get stuck or need advice on what your next step should be.
-That’s why I’ve put together the “How to Sell Your Art Online” Facebook community, where you can connect with a vibrant and active community of like-minded artists.
+That’s why I’ve put together The Abundant Artist Association community, where you can connect with a vibrant and active community of like-minded artists.
 In this group, you’ll be able to talk with other artists, ask questions, get ideas for areas where you’re stuck, build friendships with your classmates, and celebrate your successes.
+This is not a Facebook group, but a private app just for members.

 Once You Finish the Five Core Modules, Here’s How to Take Your Business Further…